Important information for healthcare professionals

 THC is the main psychoactive cannabinoid that causes the “high” feeling associated with cannabis use.
 It may be used therapeutically to reduce nausea, stimulate appetite, and manage pain.
 CBD is a non-psychoactive cannabinoid reported to have analgesic, anti-inflammatory, anti-nausea, anti-ischemic, antipsychotic, anti-epileptiform and anxiolytic effects.

 Potential therapeutic uses of cannabis

-For over 5,000 years, the Cannabis plant and its extracts were used for medicinal purposes to get relief from cramps and pain.
+For over 5,000 years, the cannabis plant and its extracts were used for medicinal purposes to get relief from cramps and pain.

 Medical cannabis may be helpful for pain management through its interaction with the endocannabinoid system found in central and peripheral pain pathways.
 Preclinical studies suggested that cannabis may relieve both acute and chronic pain.
-Results from clinical trials suggested that cannabinoids may be more effective for healing a chronic than acute pain.
+Results from clinical trials indicated that cannabinoids may be more effective for healing a chronic than acute pain.
 Chronic pain is a complex condition composed of physical, psychological, and psychosocial factors, which contribute to a reduced quality of life.
 The strongest evidence for cannabinoid use is for neuropathic pain from HIV, diabetic neuropathy, posttraumatic or postsurgical neuropathic pain and peripheral neuropathic pain states.

 Dosing and administration